mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ## Part 2 Questions

-This part will ask you to comment on your results.
-All such comments should go into the same file, `part2.txt`, which you must also submit.

 **Q5 (5 pts):** The easiest way to deal with missing values is to simply exclude the incomplete records from our analysis.
 In lecture, two deletion approaches were presented: pairwise deletion, where we only exclude records that have missing values in the column(s) of interest, and listwise deletion, where we exclude all records that have at least one missing value.
-Use pairwise deletion to determine the mean and standard deviation of `annual_bonus` among the survey respondents and submit your code as `q5a.py`; then use listwise deletion for the same task instead and submit your code as `q5b.py`.
-In `part2.txt`, report your results using each method and comment on the difference between the results of the two methods, if any.
-Argue which approach you consider most suitable in this case.
+Use pairwise deletion to determine the mean and standard deviation of `annual_bonus` among the survey respondents and submit your code as `q5a.py`; your code should write its output into `q5a.csv` in the `solutions` directory, in the format `<mean>, <std>`, where each of the values has been truncated to 0 decimal digits.
+Then, use listwise deletion for the same task instead and submit your code as `q5b.py`; your code should write its output into `q5b.csv` in the `solutions` directory, in the format `<mean>, <std>`, where each of the values has been truncated to 0 decimal digits.

 **Q6 (5 pts):** A slightly more sophisticated approach is to replace all missing values in a column with the same value (often the average of the existing values in the same column, or a special value like 0).
-Use this approach to determine the mean and standard deviation of `annual_bonus` among the survey respondents and submit your code as `q6.py`.
-In `part2.txt`, justify your choice of imputed value, report your results and explain any discrepancy between your answers to questions 5 and 6.
+Use this approach to determine the mean and standard deviation of `annual_bonus` among the survey respondents and submit your code as `q6.py`; your code should write its output into `q6.csv` in the `solutions` directory, in the format `<mean>, <std>`, where each of the values has been truncated to 0 decimal digits.

 **Q7 (10 pts):** Imputing missing values with the same value preserves the number of data points, but can create skew in the dataset.
 One way to combat this issue is by instead determining each imputed value from other existing values for the same record.
 Based on all respondents that report a **non-zero** `annual_bonus`, calculate the average `annual_bonus`/`annual_base_pay` ratio.
 Then, assume any respondent that didn't include `annual_bonus` information will actually receive that same ratio of their `annual_base_pay` as an annual bonus.
-Use this approach to determine the mean and standard deviation of  `annual_bonus` among the survey respondents and submit your code as `q7.py`.
-In `part2.txt`, include both the ratio you used for the imputation and your final results.
+Use this approach to determine the mean and standard deviation of  `annual_bonus` among the survey respondents and submit your code as `q7.py`; your code should write its output into `q7.csv` in the `solutions` directory, in the format `<mean>, <std>`, where each of the values has been truncated to 0 decimal digits.

 [*Back to top*](#table-of-contents)